This article contains:

 $PREn: Search words will be within n words of each other, in the order specified.

-TTL:(data $PRE4 line) would return documents with a title similar to "Data processing apparatus for line justification in type composing machines" - In which data must appear first, and within a proximity of 4 words.
+TTL:(data $PRE4 line) would return documents with a title similar to "Data processing apparatus for line justification in type composing machines" - In which data must appear first, and within a proximity of 4 words to line.

 $WS: Search words will appear within 99 words of each other.